RobZombie9043/playstation-x-es-de/README.md

    - `32:9`

 ## **Customization Options**
-A custom color scheme lets you to modify the user avatar and username displayed in theme while also allowing you to continue to get updates from the theme downloader.
+A custom color scheme lets you modify some theme options while also allowing you to continue to get updates from the theme downloader.

 1) In the resources folder you will find a template file called [customizations.xml](https://github.com/RobZombie9043/playstation-x-es-de/blob/main/resources/customizations.xml)